What are Best Practices?

 Best Practices can range from very specific habits that have been proven effective in a small area, to things that TIST relies upon to operate.

-Best Practices are developed through the successes and failures of TIST participants and employees.
+Best Practices are developed through the successes and failures of TIST Participants and leadership.
 Because of this process, they are constantly changing.

 Best Practices vary widely in format, with some best practices containing internal sets of Best Practices themselves.